Najib, 1MDB and billions of dollars: A look back at one of Malaysia’s biggest corruption scandals

 KUALA LUMPUR: It is the day many Malaysians have been waiting for - when Najib Razak, once the country’s most powerful man, faces interrogation over his alleged role in a multi billion-dollar corruption scandal.

-At 10am, the former prime minister is expected to arrive at the Malaysian Anti-Corruption Commission's (MACC) headquarters to give a statement, as the probe into debt-ridden state development fund 1Malaysia Development Berhad (1MDB) gathers pace.
+At 10am on Tuesday (May 22), the former prime minister is expected to arrive at the Malaysian Anti-Corruption Commission's (MACC) headquarters to give a statement, as the probe into debt-ridden state development fund 1Malaysia Development Berhad (1MDB) gathers pace.

 It is one of the biggest financial scandals in Malaysian history.
 According to the audit report on 1MDB, declassified last week by the Auditor-General, an estimated RM42.26 billion (US$10.6 billion) is required to settle its loans and interest between November 2015 and May 2039.